snonov/snonov.github.io/_posts/2025-05-07-zoom-on-ai-tools-developer.md

 tags : Ai Developers Tools Zoomon Code Cursor Github Graphite Gitlab Openrouter Deepinfra Model Daytona Theia
 ---

-This page to give and not forget some references concerning coding kata.
+This page to give and not forget some references concerning Ai tools that would be use in development environnement

 # Global